smilyamit/django_proj_using_rest_framework/README.md

   In rf Class based views: GET and POST PUT, DELETE method shown <br />
   In rf generic based views: All are actions. create, retrieve, update, destroy actions are shown.
 Action means they are automated function, u cannot add extra method <br />
   In rf viewsets.ViewSet: we can create any methods like list (create), retrieve (get) , update any methods. <br />
-        viewsets.ModelViewSet: we can have all 4 major actions <br />
+  In rf viewsets.ModelViewSet: we can have all 4 major actions <br />